 - Enter statements to rate

-- (Optional) Change the high and low label of the scale
+- (Optional) Change the name of the scale’s high and low label

-When typing high and low labels for your Scales question, you will see auto-suggestions appear.
+When moving the slider to any of the high, low or mid value labels on your Scales question, you will see auto-suggestions appear in the voting view.
 Those enable tooltips for the voters; helping them to interpret different numerical values in a Likert scale.

 Change result layout